 Insert new paragraphs 10.9. to 10.9.2.2., to read:

 "10.9.
-Reporting and dissemination of RDE type-approval test information
+Reporting and dissemination of RDE type-approval test information for Level 1A and Level 2 in the case of 4-phase WLTC evaluation only.

 10.9.1.
 A technical report prepared by the manufacturer shall be made available to the approval authority.
 The technical report is composed of 4 items: